Toucaan/toucaan.docs/docs/mobile-apps/general-tips.md

 3. No third party or competitor branding (like an Android logo inside an iOS app) or names must be present on your app.
 Apple & Google are extremely sensitive about this.

 4. No third party payments are allowed inside the App Store.
 Use in-app purchases for payment functionality on your app.
-Custom development may be required on case-to case basis.
+Custom development may be required on case-to-case basis for this.

-In general it is safe to say that any web-app could be converted into a great looking and performant mobile app no matter what space of business they're in.
-It is in the app owner's interest to not overdo or overbuild native functionality so as to keep the maintenance cost low.
+In general, it is safe to say that any web-app could be published like a mobile app no matter which line of business they are in.
+It is in the owner's interest to not overdo or overbuild native functionality in parallel to what exists on their web app already.

 Always consider the web-based option first!